GavinAbercrombie/medical-safety/README.md

 | 'reddit-response'          | Reddit (r/AskDocs) response                        |
 | 'reddit-response-expert'   | Expert label for response from Reddit              |
 | 'reddit-response-cws'      | List of crowdworker labels for the Reddit response |

+Expert labelling and advice was provided by Joe Johnston, NHS Scotland.

 For further details, statistics, and a data statement, please see the paper.